 |YS Falls||Waterfall||1.1 mi.
 Southeast of Central Redgate|

-Vacationers can visit one of the many parks, as well as 11 botanical gardens on Jamaica.
+Vacationers can enjoy one of the many parks, as well as 11 botanical gardens on Jamaica.

-A second popular attraction in this category is Barney's Hummingbird Garden.
+Another popular choice in this category is Barney's Hummingbird Garden.
 Explore a beautifully flourishing and well-maintained tropical garden that promotes all that is naturally beautiful about Jamaica, all the while interacting with friendly and busy hummingbirds.

-The parks and gardens worth considering are displayed directly below.
+The parks and gardens you'll be able to find are shown right below.